 4. You use the same cotton pad for all cleansing.

 Besides being unhygienic, when you use a cotton pad more than once, you’re simply wiping old makeup back onto your eyelids – the opposite of what you want.
 After swiping away makeup, use the quartered approach to your pad, folding it in half (and then into a quarter) to remove any lingering traces of your smoky eye.
 This will ensure you’re always using a fresh piece of the cotton pad.
-If you’re reusing the same cotton pad for sustainability reasons, look no further than our reusable Bamboo Cotton Pads.
-A more sustainable approach to makeup removal, these super soft pads are machine washable.
+If you’re reusing the same cotton pad for sustainability reasons.